BlueSquare23/Learning_PythonOOP/Readme.md

 As mentioned previously, these ideas are largely complimentary and fit together quite nicely.

-For example, let's make synthesize these models in conjunction with one another to lay out a basic software project.
+For example, let's make a synthesize of these models in conjunction with one another to see how we can apply them when architecting a software project.

 We'll start with a basic Three Tier Architecture where we have a clear separation between Presentation, Data Access, & Control layers.
 We'll borrow ideas from Uncle Bob's Clean Architecture and say the outer most layer is our presentation layer and data access layer and in the core lies our controller logic.

 When defining this inner core we can apply the principals learned from Domain Driven Design to break our business logic down into domain specific areas of concern, and then when decoupling things for individual domains we can apply what we've learned about the hexagonal architecture and ports and adapters to make sure our individual components are modular, maintainable, and testable.

 ## Conclusion

-These are John's notes on object oriented programming in python3.

-I'm excited to get into this stuff more and write more oop code do more ood.
-However, I'm also aware that OOP is A) time consuming to write and B) overkill in certain situations.

-However, at this point I do believe its unfortunately somewhat necessary to dive into to allow my projects to scale.
-The mountains of spaghetti code need structure if they're going to grow taller.
+The ideas discussed above are important conceptual frameworks to hold in your head when designing and building your next piece of software.
+These notes are meant to be used as a brief overview of and quick reference for some important topics in software design and development.
+However, it is by no means a fully comprehensive or exhaustive list.
+There are whole books written about many of the topics covered above.

+Nor are these ideas gospel or dogma.
+They are meant to be helpful guidelines to keep you from falling into nasty tar pits.
+However, use each in its appropriate measure.
+Over architecting and designing can be just as much of a problem and waste of time as under-architecting and under-designing.

+As with all thing, use in moderation and under the supervision of an adult.
+Thanks for reading!

+- Johnny R.

 ## Sources